 When you receive your vanilla beans, we recommend that they are used quickly.
 If you are using the beans to make vanilla extract, it's a good practice to have the spirits and bottles before you buy the beans, so you can put the beans into the spirits immediately upon arrival.
 Do not remove the beans from their vacuum-sealed pouch until they are ready to be used.
 Once the pouch is opened, the clock is ticking.

 Within their vacuum-sealed pouches, the vanilla beans can be stored for several months in a cool/dry place away from any direct sunlight.
-Do NOT store them in the refrigerator or freezer, as the cold temperature will increase the likelihood of mold.
+We do not recommend storing them in the refrigerator or freezer for long periods of time.
 We have successfully stored vanilla beans for more than a year in our tests when vacuum sealed properly and stored in a cool/dry place.

 Some of our vanilla pros store their vanilla beans in their vanilla extract spirits.
 By immediately submersing the vanilla beans in alcohol, you not only get the benefit of homemade vanilla extract, but you are also storing your whole beans in the safest possible place, since the alcohol kills and prohibits bacterial growth.
 Simply toss your new beans into a mother jar until you are ready to use them for vanilla sugar, vanilla paste or any other culinary treat that calls for whole vanilla beans or vanilla bean caviar.